opensoft/flutterBench/ENHANCED_UPDATE_FEATURES.md

 PROJECT_NAME:
   Current: dartwing
-  New:     appDartwing
+  New:     app
-  Impact:  Container names will be appDartwing_app and appDartwing_service
+  Impact:  Container names will be app_app and app_service

 USER_UID:
   Current: 1000